itemisCREATE/solidity-ide/README.md

  * solidity compiler integration
  * and much more!

-As an Eclipse based IDE, YAKINDU Solidity can easily be integrated into your existing toolchain.
+As an Eclipse based IDE, YAKINDU Solidity Tools can easily be integrated into your existing toolchain.

 ![Image of YAKINDU Solidity Tools](https://github.com/Yakindu/solidity-ide/blob/master/screenshot.png)

 ## License
-The source code of YAKINDU Solidity IDE is provided under the Eclipse Public License.
+The source code of YAKINDU Solidity Tools is provided under the Eclipse Public License.

-Note that YAKINDU Solidity IDE is in early beta state and we give no warranty on the correctness of any output it produces.
+Note that YAKINDU Solidity Tools is in early beta state and we give no warranty on the correctness of any output it produces.
 If you find a bug or have a feature request please use our issue tracker to report it.

 ## Download & Installation
 In addition to the source code provided here on GitHub we also provide ready-to-use builds for Windows (Linux and OS X is under construction) along with an Eclipse update site.
-If you just want to use YAKINDU Solidity IDE we strongly recommend to go this way.
+If you just want to use YAKINDU Solidity Tools we strongly recommend to go this way.

 Download a package from our download page: https://info.itemis.com/yakindu/solidity/download/